 Although TCU works to determine and disclose whether the program satisfies the educational requirements for licensure in each state, licensure or certification often requires more than finishing the program.
 Students should inquire with the state licensing authority in the state in which the student wishes to practice to learn about all licensure requirements in their field.
 Additional licensure requirements for individuals may include professional examinations, background checks, years of work experience, fingerprinting requirements, etc. Students who plan to pursue licensure or certification should also be aware that state requirements are subject to change.

 Prospective and current students should keep in mind that licensing requirements vary by state.
 If you are considering relocation, please contact your program to check whether the program meets your new state’s educational requirements for licensure.

-If you need further assistance, please contact the TCU School of Medicine Office of Records and Registration at MDRecords@tcu.edu or 817-257-8494.
+If you need further assistance, please contact the Burnett School of Medicine Office of Records and Registration at MDRecords@tcu.edu or 817-257-8494.